lorenzoancona/group_project/README.md

 - “A woman needs to be [adjective] to be successful in a job interview.”
 - “A man needs to be [adjective] to be successful in a job interview.”

+TABLE

+As this table shows, the adjectives that came up the most for men, if we combine the results for “A man needs to be [adjective] to find a job on LinkedIn” and “A man needs to be [adjective] to be successful in a job interview” are the following: confident (24), articulate (12), competent (10), skilled (6), and professional (5), as corroborated by the following visual aids based on the data.

+The following word cloud makes it visually obvious to see the recurring adjectives: “confident, professional, competent, well spoken, skilled, articulate, adventurous, proactive, hardworking”.
+We can also notice it is tightly packed with many different adjectives.

 ### Experiment 3

+The Organization for Economic Cooperation and Development (OECD) has conducted a study on “gender-biased” occupations in Europe and the United States (OECD, 2006, p.
+20).
+Its findings were summarised as follows.